training

 Post-training support

-Reference materials, optional refreshers, and follow-on advisory to embed OPSec discipline in day-to-day operations.
+Reference materials, optional refreshers, and follow-on advisory to embed OPSEC discipline in day-to-day operations.

 Discuss a training requirement.

 Share your team's mandate and threat environment.
-We will propose a tailored OPSec curriculum and delivery plan.
+We will propose a tailored OPSEC curriculum and delivery plan.